Understanding Your Waste: where it goes and terminology

 • Disposable plastic utensils - straws, stirrers, and cutlery

-• Disposable plastic foodware without lids - plates, bowls, and food containers
+• Disposable plastic foodware and lids - plates, bowls, and food containers

 • Expanded polystyrene food containers and trays